 Guiding Values

-One of the primary guiding values for the current accreditation criteria is a focus on student learning.
+One of the primary guiding values for the current accreditation criteria is a focus on student learning and success.

 As clarifying modifications are considered by the HLC board annually, please refer to the HLC's Policy on Criteria for Accreditation for the most up to date version.